machal/cssmine-content/content/css3-flexbox.md

 1.  **Equal column height.** That’s right - even if one column has more content than the others.
 This is easy.
 All you need to do is add `.container {
     display: flex; }` to the parent element.
 2.  **One-fifth grid**.
-The first and third column should take up one- fifth of the available space: `.mandatory-1, .mandatory-2 { flex: 1; }`.
+The first and third column should take up one fifth of the available space: `.mandatory-1, .mandatory-2 { flex: 1; }`.
 The second column should take up three fifths: `.content { flex: 3 }`.
 Did you notice that we do not use percentages and that we do not re-calculate the